In this guide we will create an App for sharing Halloween pictures.

 When clicking the "Next" button (Image 1) we will move to the next image in the database.

-When clicking the “Share” button (Image 2), the applications installed on the user device who is sharing will be opened, such as Facebook and Whatsapp (Image 3).
+When clicking the “Share” button (Image 2), the applications installed on the user device who is sharing will be opened, such as Facebook and Tweeter (Image 3).

 When clicking the “Download” button, the URL of the image will be opened and the image will be downloaded to the mobile gallery (Image 4).